 ‘Your stories are amazing,’ Jacob texts me one afternoon.
 ‘There’s no way it can get better.
 I tried to find a way and I couldn’t.’
 Liar.
 ‘Send some more stories my way!’

-I bit the inside of my bottom lip, trying not to show too much emotion.
+I bite the inside of my bottom lip, trying not to show too much emotion.
 Even if he’s not in the room with me to see, I don’t want even the vibes of my irritation to come off.
 Because I shouldn’t be upset over some praise, right?
 Being praised is supposed to be a good thing.

 But, right now, it’s not a great thing anymore.
 The praise almost comes off as a script.
 I could write the worse novel ever and he’d never notice.
-I found a few grammar mistakes after I sent the story to him, but he didn’t notice them at all.
+I found a few grammar mistakes after I sent the story to him, but he doesn’t notice them at all.
 He’s too fascinated by me.
 I know he means well, but I hesitate every time.

 I guess this is another reason why friends shouldn’t edit your work.
 Their words can sound false as they say everything I want to hear.
 But that’s not what I need to hear, so I resent it.